grahamito/grahamito.github.io/_posts/2021-03-02-flutter-textfield-bug.markdown

 ---
 Was encountering a problem trying to spaces into a TextField on flutter web when using an ios mobile browser.
-The app  doesn´t respond to pressing the space key in the ios on screen keyboard when viewed on mobile browser App works fine when viewed on desktop browser
+The app  doesn´t respond to pressing the space key in the ios on screen keyboard when viewed on mobile browser App works fine when viewed on desktop browser.

+Seems to be related to using SingleChildScrollView.
+Also, seems to depend on which web server is being used.

 Check out the [flutter dartpad gist][flutter-gist].
+However.
+This works, but when installed on our nginx web server the exact same code would not respond to space key presses.

 The example works when opened on desktop browser.